The GARDENERS’ BEEHIVE comes in one size: the ideal size to provide protection and and insulation for the honeybees.

 Is this real beekeeping?

-Yes this is only for honey bees, ( Apis mellifera ) there is only one honey bee in the UK, but over 300 different bumble bees.
+Yes this is only for honey bees, ( Apis mellifera ) There is only one honey bee in the UK, but over 300 different bumble bees.
+BUT its more beekeeping as a host, like wild birds in a bird box.

 What makes this so special ?

 This is the only beehive and beekeeping system that conforms with every permaculture ethic!
-Just that one statement is astounding!
+Just this one statement is astounding!

 But there is much more.